 Organisations that respond to AI incidents with technical fixes alone, without examining governance failures, almost always experience a second incident within 18 months.
 The pattern is so consistent that responding without governance review is itself a governance failure.

-Full 16-page playbook covering classification, severity matrix, notification templates, communication holding statements, root cause investigation framework, and tabletop exercise scenarios.
-Free download.
+An on-site playbook covering classification, severity matrix, notification templates, communication holding statements, a root-cause investigation framework, and tabletop exercise scenarios, free to read on the site.

 Contact us urgently